 Prior to setting up a SIP solution in your organization, you should take into account the proper configuration of your corporate firewall to accept SIP.
 Many of the typical firewalls currently installed in business offices are not designed to support the SIP protocol.
 First, SIP media streams are transmitted over dynamically assigned UDP ports that are typically closed on firewalls.
 Second, SIP clients within a firewall can not be accessed using IP addresses since these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line broadband carrier or Ethernet fiber carrier is able to handle the SIP protocol from your internal network to the outside world.
 Your IT manager will need to evaluate how to properly support SIP to get around these technical difficulties.
 By adding a SIP proxy and registrar for managing the firewall, it is possible to deal with complicated SIP scenarios for secure and private communications.

-We are specialists in AL Fractional T1 Line.
-This page is a short list of the products specifically offered by T1Market in Gaylesville.
+We specialize in Alabama T1 Provider.
+This page is a quick summary of the products specifically offered by T1Market in Gaylesville.

-Going forward, our objective is to continuously improve our product offerings.
-We now provide business products typically utilized by larger firms, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even deliver free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to develop a bond with you - our client - that will last for years to come.
-Earning your trust is just what we do here.
-Saving you cash on inexpensive broadband services is precisely how we keep it.
+As we go forward, our objective is to continually improve our product offerings.
+We now deliver business products typically utilized by larger companies, namely: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our suppliers also offer cost-free managed Cisco routers for multi-year contracts.
+Primarily, our goal is to develop a bond with you - our client - that will last for years to come.
+Obtaining your trust is what we do all the time.
+Conserving you cash on affordable Ethernet services is just how we keep it.